sgaul/opportunity/index.md

   <tr> <td> NA's   :6   </td> <td> NA's   :6   </td> <td> NA's   :7   </td> <td> NA's   :8   </td> </tr>
    </table>

 To visualize the results for each of the variables, we can map each for the state.
 Several variables - like poverty, public assistance, unemployment - show similar patterns across tracts, while job growth and commute times are less similar.
-In each case, the darker shades of purple highlight areas doing 'better' on that variable.
+In each case, the darker shades of orange highlight areas doing 'better' on that variable.

 ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-21.svg) ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-22.svg) ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-23.svg) ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-24.svg) ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-25.svg) ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-26.svg) ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-27.svg) ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-28.svg) ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-29.svg) ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-210.svg) ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-211.svg)